NoraCore/multimodular-project-logging-example/README.md

 # The first code task
-The personal solution of implementation multimodular project with example of logging and recursive binary search.
+The personal solution of simple implementation multimodular project with example of logging and recursive binary search.